 Even as you read this your device stores a lot of unusable data.
 You may consider using a tool to free up some space and remove unnecessary files.

 Internet usage growth statistics tell us that people around the world are increasingly gaining access to the internet.
 Logically, the number of internet users and search queries is also increasing.
 This impressive information growth rate is only set to continue.

 Try to guess how many active internet users are there.

-4. There are 4.66 billion active internet users around the world.
+4. There were 4.66 billion active internet users around the world in January 2021.

-By the way, do you have any idea how many websites are there?
+By the way, do you have any idea how many websites there are?
 Here’s the answer.

 Social Media Usage Statistics